Full-time Finance Information (September 2018 entry onwards)

 Eligible UK (home) and EU students will be able to borrow the full cost of their tuition fees from the Government as a Tuition Fee Loan.
-This money is paid directly to the College on the student’s behalf, and the student only repays this loan once they have finished university and are earning over £21,000 a year.
-Please visit the International Fees and Finance section of the website for International Students.
+This money is paid directly to the College on the student’s behalf, and the student only repays this loan once they have finished university and are earning over £25,000 a year.
+Download the handy Financial Support Booklet.

 The full-time PGCE (Education & Training) fee will be £6,000.